ethereum/remix-ide/docs/contract_verification.md

 3. Paste the verified implementation contract's address in the Expected Implementation Address box.
 4. Paste in the proxy contract address into the Contract Address box.

-To explain this visually, verify the implmentation contract:
+To explain this visually, verify the implementation contract:

 ![](images/a-cv-etherscan-verify-implementation.png)